MariamMohamed29/ClassesRelationships/README.md

 ### 1-Association:
 Association represents a relationship between two classes where objects of one class are connected to objects of another class.
 It can be a one-to-one, one-to-many, or many-to-many relationship. **For example**, a Car class may be associated with a Driver class, where each car has a driver.
 ### 2-Aggregation:
 Aggregation is a specialized form of association where one class represents a whole and another class represents a part.
 The part can exist independently of the whole.
-It is denoted by a diamond-shaped arrow.**For example**, a Organization class may have an aggregation relationship with a Person class, where a Person is a part of the Organization.
+It is denoted by a diamond-shaped arrow.**For example**, an Organization class may have an aggregation relationship with a Person class, where a Person is a part of the Organization.
 ### 3-Composition:
 Composition is a stronger form of aggregation where the part cannot exist without the whole.
 The lifetime of the part is controlled by the whole.
 It is denoted by a filled diamond-shaped arrow.**For example**, a Car class may have a composition relationship with a Engine class, where a Engine cannot exist without the Car.
 ### 4-Inheritance: